Transport in South Africa: Railways

 In 2000, South Africa had 20,384 km of rail transport, all of it narrow gauge.
 20,070 km was gauge (9,090 km of that electrified), with the remaining 314 km gauge.
-The operation of the country's rail systems is accomplished by Transnet subsidiaries Transnet Freight Rail, Shosholoza Meyl, Metrorail, Transnet Engineering, Protekon et al.
+The operation of the country's rail systems is accomplished by Transnet subsidiaries including Transnet Freight Rail, Shosholoza Meyl, PRASA, Transnet Engineering, and Protekon.

 A feasibility study is to be conducted into the construction of a 720 km of (standard gauge) line from Johannesburg to Durban for double-stack container trains.

-On 2010-06-07 the Gautrain opened between Oliver R Tambo International Airport (ORTIA) and Sandton.
-This is the first stage of a standard gauge passenger line connecting Johannesburg, Pretoria and ORTIA.
+In June 2010, the Gautrain opened between O.R.
+Tambo International Airport (ORTIA) and Sandton.
+This was the first stage of a standard gauge passenger line connecting Johannesburg, Pretoria, and ORTIA.
+The system has since been expanded, and is South Africa's only higher-speed rail system, and only rail network with large-scale underground infrastructure.

 South Africa's rail network connects with neighbouring countries including Botswana, Namibia, Zimbabwe, and Mozambique.